Fertility Preservation - Safeguarding Your Prospect of a Family

 shown no benefit at all.
 These medications are typically monthly injections administered by a healthcare team.

 Sperm banking: For men and transgender women, the most effective method of preserving fertility is banking sperm before receiving chemotherapy, radiation, hormonal, or surgical treatment.
-After an appointment with a reproductive urologist and a semen collection, if sperm are present, they are frozen for future use.
+After meeting with a reproductive urologist and collecting semen, the sperm, if present, is frozen for future use.
 To use this sample in the future, patients will work with a reproductive endocrinologist and utilize assisted reproductive technology (ART).

 Testicular Sperm Extraction (TESE): For patients who are unable to provide a semen sample through masturbation, sometimes sperm can be directly removed from the testicle in an outpatient surgical procedure.
 A reproductive urologist performs this type of procedure.